BlessingDominic-oss/ticket-lifecycle/README.md

 ---

-This was a simplistic scenario showing ticket creation, assignment, agent communication, and resolution.
-Tickets can also be reassigned, escalated in severity, or routed to a different department depending on business impact.
+This walkthrough demonstrated a basic example of creating a ticket, assigning it, facilitating agent communication, and resolving it.
+In real-world use, tickets may also be reassigned, escalated based on urgency, or redirected to other departments depending on the impact.

-Help desk agents can expect to handle anywhere from **10 to 100 tickets** per day depending on company size.
+Depending on the organization’s size, help desk agents might manage anywhere from **10 to 100 tickets daily**.

-I hope this tutorial helps you understand the general ticket lifecycle.
+Hopefully, this guide gave you a clearer understanding of how a typical ticket lifecycle works.